Is Generation Required for Data-Efficient Perception?: Problem Setup

 where $n\!\in\!\NN$, $\cbb_{\alphab} \in\RR^{d_x}$, and $\alphab\in\NN_0^{d_z}$ is a \emph{multi-index}.\footnote{ A \emph{multi-index} is an ordered tuple $\alphab=(\alpha_1, \alpha_2, ...,\alpha_d)$ of non-negative integers $\alpha_i\in\NN_{0}$, with operations $|\alphab|:=\alpha_1+ \alpha_2+... + \alpha_d$, \; and $\zb^{\alphab}:=z_1^{\alpha_1}z_2^{\alpha_2}...\, z_d^{\alpha_d}$. \;} This function class, denoted $\mathcal{F}_\textnormal{int}$, was introduced to model concepts with varying degrees of interaction $n$.
 For example, when $n=1$, the second-sum on the RHS vanishes and concepts can only interact additively~\citep{lachapelle2024additive}.
 For $n>1$ concepts can interact explicitly via polynomial functions of components from different slots.
 This aims to capture more complex concept interactions such as between objects and backgrounds.
 Such functions thus offer a flexible model of visual concepts, and are the largest function class shown to satisfy~(\cref{eq:ood_ident_gen}).
 For these reasons, we assume that ground-truth generators $\fb$ belong to $\mathcal{F}_\textnormal{int}$, and inverse generators $\gb$ to $\mathcal{G}_\textnormal{int} := \{\fb^{-1} \mid \fb \in \mathcal{F}_\textnormal{int}\}$.

 \textbf{Inductive biases for compositional generalization.} Under this generative process, we can now formalize what is required to guarantee compositional generalization using both a generative and non-generative approach.
 To this end, we assume that Equations \ref{eq:dec_req} and~\ref{eq:enc_req} are satisfied in-domain, for a decoder $\hat \fb$ and encoder $\hat \gb$, respectively.
 Since ground-truth generators $\mathcal{F}_\textnormal{int}$ and inverses $\mathcal{G}_\textnormal{int}$ satisfy Equations~\ref{eq:ood_ident_gen} and~\ref{eq:ood_ident_inv_gen}, compositional generalization is guaranteed in theory by restricting the decoder class out-of-domain such that $\hat\fb \in \mathcal{F}_\textnormal{int}$ and, similarly, the encoder class such that $\hat\gb \in \mathcal{G}_\textnormal{int}$.
-In practice, however, such restrictions on a model's out-of-domain behavior must come from inductive biases such as architectural design or regularization.
-Whether it is possible to formulate such inductive biases on a decoder to ensure $\hat\fb \in \mathcal{F}_\textnormal{int}$ or on an encoder to ensure $\hat\gb \in \mathcal{G}_\textnormal{int}$ depends critically on the structural properties of these ground-truth function classes.
+In practice, however, such restrictions on a model's OOD behavior must come from either explicit inductive biases such as architectural design or regularization or implicit biases such as optimization dynamics.
+Whether it is possible to impose such inductive biases on a decoder to ensure $\hat\fb \in \mathcal{F}_\textnormal{int}$ or on an encoder to ensure $\hat\gb \in \mathcal{G}_\textnormal{int}$ depends critically on the structural properties of these ground-truth function classes.